kafka-ops/julie/docs/config-values.rst

 Retrieve topic management state from local controlled view
 -----------

-By default since it's creation KTB has been retrieving the state of topics from the target cluster, this means pulling the actual view directly from there (AK cluster) using AdminClient.
+By default since it's creation Julie Ops has been retrieving the state of topics from the target cluster, this means pulling the actual view directly from there (AK cluster) using AdminClient.
 To disable this it can be done below.

-If you want to manage the current view of topics from the own KTB  cluster state subsystem, you should use this property.
+If you want to manage the current view of topics from the own Julie Ops  cluster state subsystem, you should use this property.

 **Property**: *topology.state.topics.cluster.enabled*
 **Default value**: true